Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>Coma</summary>
+  A coma is a profound state of unconsciousness where a patient is unable to respond to commands, speak, or open their eyes, making it a critical condition requiring precise evaluation.
+Disorders of consciousness (DoC), such as coma, vegetative state (VS)/unresponsive wakefulness syndrome (VS/UWS), and minimally conscious state (MCS), present significant challenges in diagnosis and treatment, often complicated by the fluctuating nature of the patient's condition.
+Electroencephalography (EEG) has emerged as a valuable tool in this context, offering biomarkers that can predict recovery and provide insights into the patient's level of consciousness.
+The integration of artificial intelligence (AI) in analyzing EEG data has further enhanced the accuracy of these assessments, potentially reducing the high misdiagnosis rates between different DoC states and uncovering "covert" awareness in patients.
+This synergy of EEG and AI not only aids in more accurate diagnosis but also opens avenues for therapeutic interventions, such as brain-computer interfaces (BCIs), in the rehabilitation of patients with DoC.

   **Useful Resources:**
   <li><a href="https://www.mdpi.com/2075-4418/13/8/1383"> Quantitative Electroencephalography Analysis for Improved Assessment of Consciousness Levels in Deep Coma Patients Using a Proposed Stimulus Stage </a></li>